Why Roof Coatings Are Great for Flat Roofs

 - Lifespan Boost: Coating adds 10–20 years if maintained

 That said, coatings aren’t for every roof.
 If your flat roof has structural issues or underlying wet insulation, it’s better to consider a full evaluation or a roof replacement.
-We always check roof condition first—we won’t recommend a coating unless it’s the right fit.
+We always check roof condition first—we won’t recommend a coating unless it’s the right fit, and we’ll walk you through how to coat a flat roof if it is.

 What to Expect After Installation: Maintenance and Performance